-Due to the support and foresight of his record label, Nick Drake’s albums had remained on catalogue ever since release, and he had been a fairly major name since the release of the Fruit Tree box set in 1979, warranting an entry in the Rolling Stone Encyclopedia Of Rock & Roll as early as 1983.
-Even during his career, despite poor album sales, he was never quite the marginalised obscure visionary that many like to suggest; initially he had gigged regularly if not enthusiastically, at least three fairly major artists covered his songs during his recording career (and a fourth almost did), and he had featured on the legendary Island Records budget price sampler Nice Enough To Eat, which sold in ridiculous quantities and which I am assured by those who were there at the time could be heard playing in the background of any given house party for months on end.
-Although it would be stretch to say he was especially successful, Nick Drake never really was the doomed shunned outsider that the mainstream just couldn’t understand; after all, I first heard him when I heard The Thoughts Of Mary Jane in the late eighties.
+Due to the support and foresight of his record label, Nick Drake’s albums had remained on catalogue ever since they were first released, and he had been a reasonably major name since the release of the Fruit Tree box set in 1979, warranting an entry in the Rolling Stone Encyclopaedia Of Rock & Roll as early as 1983.
+Even during his career, despite poor album sales, Nick Drake was never quite the marginalised obscure visionary that many like to believe he was; initially he had gigged regularly if not enthusiastically, at least three fairly major artists covered his songs during his recording career (and a fourth almost did), and he had featured on the legendary Island Records budget price sampler Nice Enough To Eat, which sold in ridiculous quantities and which I am assured by those who were there at the time could be heard playing in the background of any given house party for months on end.
+Although it would be a stretch to describe him as especially successful, Nick Drake never really was the doomed shunned outsider that the mainstream just couldn’t understand; after all, I first heard him when I heard The Thoughts Of Mary Jane in the late eighties.
 On daytime Radio 1.

 © Tim Worthington.